 In this scenario your direct Opponent who is guarding you on the Wing allows you space to move freely and receive the pass on the Wing perimeter outside the 3-point line.

-Observe Defender’s Foot & Hand Position
+Observe Defender’s Foot and Hand Position

 Before you receive the ball from your Teammate, you must first take note of your direct Opponent’s foot and hand position.
 This will determine whether you should cut to the basket or take the pass from your Teammate on the perimeter.

 You would immediately cut to the basket attacking your Opponent’s “Back” if their elbow is positioned in a direct line between you and your Teammate who is about to pass you the ball.